galacticcouncil/polkalert/README.md

 - `yarn install:client`: Installs only the client dependencies
 - `yarn install:server`: Installs only the server dependencies

-- `yarn setup`: Setup project environment variables
+- `yarn setup`: Setup project environment variables and default settings

 - `yarn build`: Builds the whole project for production
 - `yarn build:client`: Builds only the client for production